MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-aggregations.md

 Instead, we create the **Sales Agg** table as an aggregation table.
 It's at a higher granularity than **Sales**, and so it will contain far fewer rows.
 The number of rows should equal the sum of **SalesAmount** grouped by **CustomerKey**, **DateKey**, and **ProductSubcategoryKey**.
 Instead of billions, it might be millions of rows, which are much easier to manage.

 Let's assume that the following dimension tables are the most commonly used for the queries with high business value.
 They're the tables that can filter **Sales Agg** using *one-to-many* (or *many-to-one*) relationships.
-Other relationship types such as *many-to-many* or *multi-source* are not considered for aggregations.

 * Geography
 * Customer